Time for another mixtape playlist!

 There’s just something so hauntingly beautiful about this song, I just can’t find the words to describe it.

-Just trust me… this is a great one to brood to.
+Just trust me… this is a great brooding song.

 “you’ll think i’m dead, but I sail away / on a wave of mutilation”

-A song about vampires -- you can’t get any darker than this.
+A song about vampires – you can’t get any more brooding and darker than this.

 Johnette’s soulful voice makes me want to find a vampire to turn me so I can join them in New Orleans!